antrea-io/antrea/docs/design/ovs-pipeline.md

 ```

 Flow 1 sequentially resubmits packets to tables [NodePortMark], [SessionAffinity], and [ServiceLB].
 Note that packets
-are forwarded to table [ServiceLB] finally.
+are ultimately forwarded to table [ServiceLB].
 In tables [NodePortMark] and [SessionAffinity], only reg marks are loaded.

 Flow 2 is the table-miss flow that should remain unused.